end2endzone/win32Arduino/README.md

   //configure win32Arduino library to push a button in 2000 ms. static const uint32_t BUTTON_DELAY_TIME = 2000; //ms
   uint32_t buttonPressTime = millis() + BUTTON_DELAY_TIME;
-  attachMillisecondsCallback(buttonPressTime, simulatePinLowISR); //in 2000 ms, the button pin will go HIGH
+  attachMillisecondsCallback(buttonPressTime, simulatePinLowISR); //in 2000 ms, the button pin will go LOW

   //run the function again...
   //assert that function is interrupted when a button is pressed